 Introduction. www.syngenta.co.uk is managed by Syngenta UK Limited (Syngenta) - the “data controller”.
 Your privacy is important to us.
-Syngenta has therefore developed this privacy statement (this “Statement” or “Privacy Statement”) to inform you how Syngenta collects, stores, uses and processes the personal data and information you provide us through this website.
+Syngenta has therefore developed this privacy statement (this “Statement” or “Privacy Statement”) to inform you how Syngenta collects, stores, uses and processes the personal data and information you provide us through this website and other channels such as telephone, email or face-to-face.

 Scope of this Statement.
-This Statement covers the personal data and information (hereinafter “Personal Information”) we collect through this site.
+This Statement covers the personal data and information (hereinafter “Personal Information”) we collect through this site and other channels.
 Personal Information is data that identifies you personally, either alone or in combination with other information available to us.
-Examples of Personal Information include your name, address, email address, and the information you provide when you use our site to create an account or a personal profile.
+Examples of Personal Information include your name, address, email address, and the information you provide when you use our site to create an account or a personal profile or register for an event.

 Your consent.
 By using this site you are accepting the practices described in this Statement (including the Cookies Policy available on this site).
 If you do not agree to this Statement or the Cookies Policy, please do not use this site.
 We reserve the right to make changes to this Statement or the Cookies Policy at any time.
 Any changes will be posted in this Statement or the Cookies Policy and material changes will generally apply only to activities and information collected on a going forward basis.
 We encourage you to regularly review this Statement and the Cookies Policy to make sure you are aware of any changes and how your information may be used.